Harrisman05/kotlin-wifi-connect/README.md

 ## Using App

-  1) Open the project on Android Studio and follow the steps listed there to install the app on a physical device via Micro-USB cable -          https://developer.android.com/studio/run/device
+  1) Open the project on Android Studio and follow the steps listed in the following link to install the app on a physical device via Micro-USB cable -          https://developer.android.com/studio/run/device

   2) After app installation, disconnect the device from a network if it is connected to one